 THE GUARDIAN on THE TEMPEST

-In 2001, Gemma met Silvia Mercuriali, who was also working with integrated fictions and they were immediately excited to collaborate.
-Their first show, Pinocchio, invited an audience of three into the back seat of a car and drove them through the city - whichever city they were in.
-The city became the scenography and the audience lived within a surreal film…
+In 2001, Gemma met Silvia Mercuriali, who was playing in public spaces, and they were immediately excited to collaborate.
+Their first show, Pinocchioinvited an audience of three into the back seat of a car.
+With a filmic score, and close up performance, the city became the scenography, the sunset became the lighting and the reality of the journey became an epic adventure into the belly of the whale.

-‘The real star of Pinocchio is Dublin itself, made strangely new and wondrous as its skewed landscapes filter through the smudged windows.’
+‘The real star of Pinocchio is Dublin itself, made strangely new and wondrous.’

 DUBLIN TIMES (Award Nomination)

-‘Bold, brilliant work - and almost orgiastic visual experience’.
+‘This is bold, brilliant work - an almost orgiastic visual experience’.

 ’The luminous Gemma Brockis is Max, and she’s so adorable you just want to eat her up.
 As delightful as any pudding.
 Go and be transported.’